pocomane/brewed-in-the-apocalypse/bita.md

 ```

 Similarly, if an action is too much likely to fail, the scenarist should just
 said it is impossible.
-If the player insist to do it, just decide it is a failure
+If the protagonist insist to do it, just decide it is a failure
 and skip the second step.
 This "Impossibility" veto must be used judiciously
 and sparingly.

-If the player just continues to speak, skipping or performing a roll contrary
+If the protagonist just continues to speak, skipping or performing a roll contrary
 to what the scenarist thinks is appropriate, the scenarist can stop the action,
-point out what the player should do.
+point out what the protagonist should do.

 ```
 Alice: Anne is angry, she want to break the wall with a punch.
 I use the